owmybones25/FlubBot/README.md

 # FlubBot
-This is the code of Flub bot - A Discord bot I am working on for the Offical Flub Discord Server: https://discord.gg/W9XWFGs Current Features:
+This is the code of Flub bot - A Discord bot I am working on for the Offical Flub Discord Server: https://discord.gg/W9XWFGs This code requires a py file called botkey which contains two varibles, a discord bot token called 'bot_token' which can be generated from https://discord.com/developers/ , and an API key to the deep Dream api, called 'API_Key' which can be generated from https://deepai.org/

+Current Features:
 ``````````````````````````````````````````````````````````````````````````````````````
 Flub bot has a 10% chance to reply to a message sent in a discord server.